-On 28 July at 14:00 CEST / 15:00 EAT this youth-led GLF Live will welcome Hamira Kobusingye, a climate and health activist from Uganda, and Davina Ngei, the communications manager at Global Women’s Network for the Energy Transition from Kenya, who will discuss what it will take to achieve a just energy transition for Africa.
+In this youth-led GLF Live, we welcomed Hamira Kobusingye, a climate and health activist from Uganda, and Davina Ngei, the communications manager at Global Women’s Network for the Energy Transition from Kenya, to discuss what it will take to achieve a just energy transition for Africa.

 Davina Ngei is the Communications Manager at the Global Women’s Network for the Energy Transition (GWNET) where she supports advocacy, networking and mentorship projects.
 Her interests lie at the intersection of tech, environmental stewardship and social justice, and in her volunteer capacity, she is part of a team seeking to address pollution and waste management in East Africa.